Lost Dog Advice: How To Help Kids Cope When Your Dog Goes Missing

 When your child’s hamster dies or you find his fish floating upside down in the tank, you may develop an elaborate story to explain what happened.
 Losing a pet can be confusing for a child, especially if it is a family pet like a dog.
-Depending on your child’s age, he may not understand why your dog would leave home – let’s talk about a few valuable tips for helping your child cope with a lost dog.
+Depending on your child’s age, he may not understand why your dog would leave home – and there are a lot of emotions that may accompany.
+If your child feels any quilt about your dog getting lost (for instance if they let them out accidentally or dropped the leash).
+That’s why it’s important to talk about a few valuable tips for helping your child cope with a lost dog.

 When you notice that your dog is missing, your first instinct might be to panic.
 For the sake of your children, however, you should bite back this reaction.
 If you panic, your children might become afraid as well and you may have to spend valuable time consoling them when they could be helping you look for the dog.

 As well, you should avoid making promises that your dog will come back.
 You may not know the circumstance behind the disappearance and there is no guarantee that you will get your dog back.
 Dog theft is a growing problem and if someone steals your dog to make a profit, he will probably be gone before you even know he is missing.
 Avoid the temptation to tell your child that the dog simply went for a walk – it is always better to tell the truth.
 Do not use the term “ran away,” however, because this terminology can be frightening and confusing for young children.
 You also need to be careful about assigning blame.
 If your child left the gate open you can explain to him what happened to keep it from happening again, but do not blame him for the dog’s disappearance.

 Related: What To Do If Your Dog Gets Lost

 When Your Dog Is Lost: What You SHOULD Do